History of SoCalGas

 Pacific Lighting moved its corporate headquarters from San Francisco to Los Angeles in 1967 and began diversifying beyond energy-related operations.
 In 1970, the company merged its two remaining principal utilities, Southern California Gas and Southern Counties Gas companies, to form the nation's largest natural gas utility.

-Constrained by the Public Utility Holding Company Act of 1935, which regulated holding companies and interstate commerce in gas and electricity, Pacific Lighting began its diversification strategy and acquired several non-related businesses in the 1980s.
-These included an oil and gas exploration and production company, a home builder, and a chain of drug and sporting goods stores.
+Constrained by the Public Utility Holding Company Act of 1935, which regulated holding companies and interstate commerce in natural gas and electricity, Pacific Lighting began its diversification strategy and acquired several non-related businesses in the 1980s.
+These included an oil and gas exploration and production company, a home builder and chain of drug and sporting goods stores.

 To reflect its increasing diversity, Pacific Lighting changed its name to Pacific Enterprises in 1988.
 A few years later, the company shed its oil and gas and retail operations to focus on its core business, SoCalGas, and related businesses.